 What is Two-Factor Authentication (2FA)?

-If cybersecurity is something that keeps you awake at night, CCLS is here to help.
-We’ve developed the “CCLS Cybersecurity Action Plan” which is a six step plan designed to assist small and mid-size advisory and broker-dealer firms better defend against cyber-attacks, both effectively and economically.
-To find out more, please contact us at firstname.lastname@example.org or call (619) 278-0020.
+If cybersecurity is something that keeps you awake at night, Core Compliance is here to help.
+We’ve developed the “Core Compliance Cybersecurity Action Plan” which is a six-step plan designed to assist small and mid-size advisory and broker-dealer firms in better defending against cyber-attacks, both effectively and economically.
+To find out more, please contact us at (619) 278-0020 to schedule a consultation.